zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/samsung-series-5-chromebook/index.md

 ### Developer-mode BIOS

-If you want to make modifications to the Chrome OS filesystem or boot your own version of Chromium OS, you'll need to activate the second level of developer access.
+If you want to make modifications to the ChromeOS filesystem or boot your own version of ChromiumOS, you'll need to activate the second level of developer access.
 You do this by running a special command from the command line shell, available after the device boots to the 'select language' screen by pressing Ctrl-Alt-"→" (Ctrl-Alt-F2).
 You first log in with the username 'chronos' (if